jonaskello/tslint-immutable/README.md

 ## Immutability rules

-### readonly-interface
+### readonly-keyword

-This rule enforces having the `readonly` modifier on all interface members.
+This rule enforces use of the `readonly` modifier.
+The `readonly` modifier can appear on property signatures and index signatures.

+Below is some information about the `readonly` modifier and the benefits of using it:

 You might think that using `const` would eliminate mutation from your TypeScript code. **Wrong.** Turns out that there's a pretty big loophole in `const`.